 Don’t worry about all the answers, you’ll learn as you go.

 Don’t worry about failure because spoiler alert…you’re gonna fail.
-I don’t mean total disaster, I mean you’re going to try things, it’s not going to work and then you’re going to adjust.
-Just keep trying and adjusting and you’ll get there if you really want to achieve your goal.
+I don’t mean total disaster, I mean you’re going to try things, it’s not going to work, and then you’re going to adjust.
+Just keep trying and adjusting, and you’ll get there if you really want to achieve your goal.

-By the way, it’s very easy for me to say quit your job and start your own thing but in my experience it was not easy to do.
+By the way, it’s very easy for me to say quit your job and start your own thing, but in my experience, it was not easy to do.
 I used to work at a bank as a commercial lender and for the last few years of that job I HATED it.
-I loved real estate but I never could quit the “heroin of the paycheck”. (as my former boss put it) Luckily for me in the financial crisis years they showed me the door.
+I loved real estate but I never could quit the “heroin of the paycheck” (as my former boss put it.)
+Luckily for me, in the financial crisis years, they showed me the door.
 I was the happiest person to ever be fired and I started full time in real estate the next day.
-(I had started part time so I knew what I wanted to do, as I suggest above) Ideally I would have quit on my own terms but “bad things” happen for a reason and it was a blessing in disguise.
-(Helpful hint: if you do get fired don’t call your wife who is 8 months pregnant at the time and try to make it sound like getting fired was a “good thing”…she won’t be as excited in that moment.)
+(I had started part time, so I knew what I wanted to do, as I suggest above.)
+Ideally, I would have quit on my own terms, but “bad things” happen for a reason and it was a blessing in disguise.
+(Helpful hint: If you do get fired, don’t call your wife who is 8 months pregnant at the time and try to make it sound like getting fired was a “good thing”…she won’t be as excited in that moment.)

-Ok now let’s assume you’d love to do your own thing but you don’t know what it is exactly you want to do.
+Ok, now let’s assume you’d love to do your own thing, but you don’t know what it is exactly you want to do.
 That’s a tough one.

-Many people will say “follow your passion” but I think that’s a little simplistic. (“I always loved hoops, how about the NBA?”)
+Many people will say “follow your passion,” but I think that’s a little simplistic. (“I always loved hoops, how about the NBA?”)

-Again, if you don’t know what that is for you maybe you find a way to try out some fields that sound interesting to you by volunteering, shadowing someone or trying it as a hobby first.
-Just starting is the key though, if you aren’t acting you are just stuck in your head daydreaming which leads to nowhere.
+Again, if you don’t know what that is for you, maybe you find a way to try out some fields that sound interesting to you by volunteering, shadowing someone, or trying it as a hobby first.
+Just starting is the key though, if you aren’t acting, you are just stuck in your head daydreaming, which leads to nowhere.

-6 Responses
+6 Comments

-1. RJ
+• RJ

 Joe, your blog is such a great read.
 My partner and I are having a home built in Stapleton and your blog is full of helpful information about the community and the real estate market.
 This is exactly the article I needed to see today!
 Thanks.

-1. mm
+• mm

 Joe Phillips